pushcx/shenzhen/README.md

   - [ ] Would limiting to 100 moves cut off winning games?
 (Needs a second data structure; if I put timeouts in `Losses` it won't find shorter routes to `Tableau`s it happened to time out on.
   - [x] Use some clever extension to derive `Foundations`'s three stacks in data constructor from the three data constructors for `Suit`
   - [ ] On loss, try from `Timeouts` (carrying in existing `Losses`)
+  - [ ] Record stats about the [time](https://hackage.haskell.org/package/timeit-1.0.0.0/docs/System-TimeIt.html) it takes to solve games